Skip to content

 }

-Document the recipe that worked in your team wiki: H.264 AVI with MP3 audio at -crf 22 is a common starting point.
-If the tool accepts only MJPEG, expect much larger files and plan disk space before migrating a whole archive drive.
+Document the recipe that worked in your team wiki.
+MJPEG files run large; plan disk space before migrating a whole drive.